Kotlin/kotlinx.coroutines/docs/exception-handling.md

-> One of the solutions would have been to report each exception separately, but then [Deferred.await] should have had the same mechanism to avoid behavioural inconsistency and this would cause implementation details of a coroutines (whether it had delegate parts of its work to its children or not) to leak to its exception handler.
+> One of the solutions would have been to report each exception separately, but then [Deferred.await] should have had the same mechanism to avoid behavioural inconsistency and this would cause implementation details of a coroutines (whether it had delegated parts of its work to its children or not) to leak to its exception handler.

 <!--- INCLUDE